Anushanga2001/Anushanga2001/README.md

-Here's your updated LinkedIn summary with colorful icons for the languages and tools:
+Here's the revised version with all icons displayed in one or two lines:

-### Hi there 👋
+### Hi there 👋 I'm Anushanga Kaluarachchi
 I'm an expert in web development and mobile app development, eager to apply my skills and contribute to innovative projects.
 I'm also an expert in Data Science.

 ## About Me